Skip to main content

 Unfortunately, even when the polysubstance abuse was unknowing and traumatic, it can still lead to addiction and substance use disorders, regardless of how the person feels about the additional substances.

-Polysubstance use can also increase the risk of overdose, especially unknowing polysubstance abuse.
+polysubstance use can also increase the risk of overdose, especially unknowing polysubstance abuse.
 This happens because a lot of the drugs that get involved in polysubstance abuse, like opioids, benzodiazepines, alcohol, and cannabis, can have similar and compounding effects on your body that mean taking small doses of them together can be more dangerous than taking larger doses separately.

 Because someone who is dealing with unknowing polysubstance abuse doesn’t know what substances they are getting, or how much of them, they may not dose appropriately.